NISP-GmbH/Overview-of-NI-SP-Solutions/README.md

 We provide some ready to use containers that you can use to test our services.

-* __EF Portal:__ [Docker](https://github.com/NISP-GmbH/EF-DCV-Containers) A ready to use EnginFrame that can be integrated with Slurm, DCV Session Manager and SSSD (OpenLDAP and Active Directory).
+* __EF Portal:__ [For Linux](https://github.com/NISP-GmbH/EF-DCV-Containers) A ready to use EnginFrame that can is integrated with Slurm, DCV Session Manager and SSSD (OpenLDAP and Active Directory).

 ## Scripts